 - Implement Markov chain Monte Carlo (MCMC) algorithms to create ensembles of redistricting plans for legislative and/or congressional districts in all 50 states, based on 2010 Census data

-This program will provide opportunities to meet mathematicians, computer scientists, political scientists, law professionals, and civil rights organizers.
+This program will provide opportunities to hear presentations from mathematicians, computer scientists, political scientists, law professionals, and civil rights organizers.

 All students will gain at least the following experience through the program.